howler118/milestone-project-one/README.md

     - Underneath the welcome picture of the football and football boot is the latest team information section
     - The users are presented with four subsections: last match, next match, football news and league table which are clearly labelled and separated
     - The users can see the "Next Match" subsection and click where it says "click here" and a new tab opens which takes users to the Isle of Man Football Association website
-    - The users are then presented with up to date fixture list for the current season
+    - The users are then presented with an up to date fixture list for the current season

 - As a member, if I wasn't present at the last game (or a specific match) I want to be able to see the results of all our matches
     - Upon entering the site, the user automatically lands on the "Home" page.